websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-fragments/configuring-fragment-visibility.md

 To do so,

-1. From the default Desktop viewport, add a new Fragment with your the promotional text for the smartphone app.
+1. From the default Desktop viewport, add a new Fragment with your promotional text for the smartphone app.
 1. Hide the Fragment with your promotional text.
 The Fragment is now hidden in all viewports.
 1. Click the *Landscape Phone* viewport.
 Changes on this viewport affect the Portrait Phone viewport as well.
 1. [Change the Fragment visibility](#changing-fragment-visibility) to unhide your promotional text in the Phone viewports.